Gugu Mbatha-Raw: 2013–present

 Mbatha-Raw was appointed a Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours, for services to drama.

 In 2017, she played Plumette in the live-action adaptation of Beauty and the Beast, directed by Bill Condon and co-starring Emma Watson and Dan Stevens.
 In 2018, she starred in a number of science fiction features, including A Wrinkle in Time, directed by Ava DuVernay, and The Cloverfield Paradox.

 She played Mary Seacole in a biopic of her life proposed in 2019 by Racing Green Pictures and producer Billy Peterson, intended for release in 2020.

 In 2021 and 2023, she played Judge Ravonna Renslayer in the Disney+ series Loki.
-In 2022 and 2025, she starred in the first two seasons of the Apple TV+ psychological thriller series Surface, on which she also served as an executive producer.
+In 2022 and 2025, she starred in the Apple TV+ psychological thriller series Surface, on which she also served as an executive producer.

 In 2021, Mbatha-Raw was appointed a global Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR).
 Since 2018, she has visited Burundian and Congolese refugees in Rwanda and Uganda as well as taken part in UNHCR's EveryOneCounts and Films of Hope campaigns.
 In 2021, she was one of the announcers of the Refugee Paralympic team.
 In November 2021, Mbatha-Raw was cast in the romantic film Nobody's Heart with Edgar Ramírez, directed by Isabel Coixet.

 In 2024, she played the female lead in the Netflix action film Lift opposite Kevin Hart.
-The same year, it was announced that Mbatha-Raw will return to the Doctor Who universe as a new character in the spin-off series The War Between the Land and the Sea.
+The same year, it was announced that Mbatha-Raw would return to the Doctor Who universe as a new character in the spin-off series The War Between the Land and the Sea.

 Personal life

-Mbatha-Raw has "always loved art", and considered becoming an artist instead of an actor.
 During the COVID-19 pandemic, she painted portraits of George Floyd, Breonna Taylor and others, using painting supplies that her Concussion co-star Will Smith gave her in 2016.
-She also paints portraits of her costars in film and television; she says that her portrait of actor Kevin Hart hangs in his office at his production company.
+She also paints portraits of her costars in film and television.
+She has stated that her portrait of actor Kevin Hart hangs in his office at his production company.